 Potholes and sinkholes

 Suppose you suffered injuries due to hazardous property conditions.
 In that case, our personal injury lawyer can help file a claim under the California premises liability law and aggressively pursue compensation for your loss.

 Due to someone else’s negligence, you could suffer injuries from a golf cart accident that was not your fault.
 This is especially true if you’re a pedestrian, bicyclist, driver, or passenger in a golf cart driven by another driver.

 Since golf carts come under the definition of “motor vehicles,” proving negligence is also similar to motor vehicle accidents.
-Golf cart drivers have a duty of care towards others and must exercise extreme caution and drive responsibly while behind the wheel.
+Golf cart drivers have a duty of care towards others, must exercise extreme caution, and drive responsibly while behind the wheel.
 Accident victims can hold golf cart drivers responsible for any injuries caused as a result of a breach of duty of care.

 Although living in retirement communities sounds like an excellent idea for spending your remaining years, it can turn devastatingly destructive if you’re involved in an accident.
 Fortunately, California premises liability law is there to financially protect you in an accident with the right personal injury lawyer helping.